New Ostomate Information/Overview

 It can present an issue with getting a good pouch appliance seal.

 50% of colostomy patients develop a hernia like this and often in the first 2 years.
 If there is pain, cramping, nausea/vomiting, abdominal distention in the area, or decreased output with a hernia consult your doctor right away.
-Urostomy patients aren’t as likely to develop a hernia yet the tips are helpful none the less.
+Urostomy patients aren’t as likely to develop a hernia but it is a possibility to be aware of and to monitor.

-To help prevent a peristomal hernia—support your cough by using your hand to hold your abdomen, use support garments like Spanx, bike shorts, abdominal binders, or a hernia (ostomy support) belt.
+To help prevent a peri-stomal hernia—support your cough by using your hand to hold your abdomen, use support garments like Spanx, bike shorts, abdominal binders, or a hernia (ostomy support) belt.
 Make sure none of these items put pressure directly on the stoma.
 There are ostomy support belts/hernia belts that are made especially for ostomy patients with an opening for the appliance to fit through.
 If your insurance will cover the support belt, obtain a prescription from your doctor for an “ostomy support belt”.
-Celebration and Nu-Hope are 2 of the companies that carry ostomy support belts.
+Celebration, Nu-Hope, Coloplast are 3 of the companies that carry ostomy support belts.

 Alkaline Encrustations (AE) and Urostomies